tilenskr/Face-Detection-and-Recognition-on-Google-Glass/README.md

 # Face Detection and Recognition on Google Glass #
 This application enable user to detect faces (real-time) and create their own database for face recognition.
+It uses OpenCV for Android and JavaCV.

 ## Setup (copied from *https://github.com/space150/google-glass-playground/tree/master/OpenCVFaceDetection*) ##
 1. Install and configure the OpenCV4Android SDK.
 Thorough instructions can be found in the OpenCV4Android SDK tutorial.